borisdev/research/tune-chatgpt/pitch.md

 unicorns will focus on fine-tuning models for various verticals ([interview](https://www.youtube.com/watch?v=WHoWGNQRXb0)).

-[This paper](README.md) explains how fine-tuning large LLM will fundamentally restructure text classification projects.
+[This paper](README.md) explains how fine-tuning large LLMs will fundamentally restructure text classification projects at companies.

 A consulting business can exploit this restructuring.